 The leaves are about 18″ inches long and about 1½” inch wide.

-They are sturdy, thick and rigid and adorned with a bright red margin and a thin, yellow inner line.
+The blue-green leaves are sturdy, thick and rigid and adorned with a bright red margin and a thin, yellow inner line.

 Flowering & Fragrance

-This monocarpic Agave has a bloom time once in its life, and then it dies.
+Like the popular Agave americana this monocarpic Agave has a bloom time once in its life, and then it dies.